rxpt/rxpt/README.md

-# Welcome to Xogum's Universe! 🚀
+# Welcome to Xogum's Dojo! ⚔️

-Hey there, fellow explorer!
-I'm Valdir Ronis, but you can call me Xogum (think "Shogun" with an X).
-Armed with a trusty cup of coffee, I'm boldly navigating the boundless cosmos of technology with an insatiable passion for coding! ☕️ Currently, I'm sharpening my skills at UNIASSELVI, where I'm pursuing a degree in Analysis and Systems Development.
-Additionally, I'm embarked on an exhilarating journey with Oracle Next Education (ONE).
+Greetings, fellow warrior!
+I am Valdir Ronis, known as Xogum (imagine "Shogun" with an X).
+Armed with a trusty cup of matcha, I fearlessly traverse the boundless world of technology with an unwavering passion for coding! 🍵 Presently, I hone my skills at UNIASSELVI, pursuing a degree in Analysis and Systems Development.
+Additionally, I am on an epic quest with Oracle Next Education (ONE).

-## Journey into the Cosmos
+## Journey into the Bushido

 ```javascript
 const profile = {